MeteoSwiss/opendata/docs/a-data-groundbased/a7-pollen-stations.md

 ## Data download

-:::warning
+:::info

 We are currently setting up our service as Beta.
 During this phase everything is subject to change without prior notice.
-- Not all stations are available with data yet.
+- All files are available for all stations.

 :::